Python-SIP/sip/sphinx/c_api.rst

     is :class:`sip.simplewrapper`.
 It is an extension of the ``PyObject`` structure and so may be safely cast to it.

+    .. cmember:: void *data

+        This is initialised to the address of the C/C++ instance.
+If an access function is subsequently provided then it may be used for any purpose by the access function.

+    .. cmember:: sipAccessFunc access_func

+        This is the address of an optional access function that is called, with a pointer to this structure as its only argument, to return the address of the C/C++ instance.
+If it is ``NULL`` then the :cmember:`sipSimpleWrapper.data` is used.
+Typically a custom meta-type is used to set an access method after the Python object has been created.

     .. cmember:: PyObject *user

         This can be used for any purpose by handwritten code and will